henry32144/Street-Map-Project/README(EN).md

 Street map project -SUSHI HUNTER
 ===============================

+**thid demo may not work correctly because the Google map API and the Facebook API has changed or expired**

 This project is for user to search sushi restaurants around, providing simple information about the restaurants, to help ninjas(?) solve their lunch problem.

 This project used Knockout.js frame to build.